geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 * :code:`<script>` allows defining whathever javascript is needed, e.g. to create a tree view (as in the example below) or an openlayers map client.

+* :code: `<script type="application/ld+json"/>` allows to inject the JSON-LD representation of the features being templated in the `<head>`.
+In order to have the option working properly a JSON-LD template must be configured for the layer, or GeoServer will return an error messsage.

 * :code:`<style>` allows defining css content.

 * :code:`<link>` allows linking to external resources.